mdumair-sk/MultiChannelTransfer/README.md

 # MultiChannelTransfer 🚀

 A Java/Kotlin-based multi-channel file transfer tool—built with Gradle—that supports parallel TCP/UDP channels for efficient and reliable data transfers.
+(WIP)

 ## 🧩 Overview